fairyglade/ly/readme.md

 You can edit which tty Ly will start on by editing the `tty` option in the configuration file.

-If you choose a tty that already has a login/getty running (has a basic login prompt), then you have to disable the getty so it doesn't respawn on top of ly
+If you choose a tty that already has a login/getty running (has a basic login prompt), then you have to disable getty, so it doesn't respawn on top of ly
 ```
 # rc-update del agetty.tty2
 ```